MateiGrama/FLmedical/README.md

 ## Initial set-up

-We recomend using Python 3.6 for compatibility with all the used modules and libraries. setupVenvOnGPUCluster.sh is the script that can be used for the initial setup of the python virtual enviroment; we have used it for the cloud-based virtual machines and the GPU cluster
+We recomend using Python 3.6 for compatibility with all the used modules and libraries. setupVenvOnGPUCluster.sh is the script that can be used for the initial setup of the python virtual enviroment; we have used it for the cloud-based virtual machines and the GPU cluster provided by from Imperial College Cloud

 ### Using the running scripts

-runExperiment.sh and stopLastExperiment.sh can be used for running the script locally or on a virtual machine send write the output to file. runExperimentGPU.sh can be used for running the experiment using the Slurm GPU Cluster from Imperial Cloud
+runExperiment.sh and stopLastExperiment.sh can be used for running the script locally or on a virtual machine send write the output to file. runExperimentGPU.sh can be used for running the experiment using the Slurm GPU Cluster from Imperial College Cloud

 ## Extending the project